-Simon Dalby is a CIGI senior fellow and professor of geography and environmental studies at Wilfrid Laurier University (WLU) in Waterloo, where he teaches courses on governance, security and environment in the Balsillie School of International Affairs.
+Simon Dalby is a CIGI senior fellow.
+He is professor of geography and environmental studies at Wilfrid Laurier University (WLU) in Waterloo, where he teaches courses on governance, security and environment in the Balsillie School of International Affairs.

-Currently, Simon is involved as the lead on the theme of sustainability for a major funded research project studying globalization and borders.
-His ongoing active research interests include climate discourse in contemporary geopolitics, looking at popular representations of climate change and the strategies used in a range of media, as well as the burgeoning debate about the Anthropocene epoch and its implications for politics and policy formulation.
+Simon’s research interests include climate discourse in contemporary geopolitics, looking at popular representations of climate change and the strategies used in a range of media, and the burgeoning debate about the Anthropocene epoch and its implications for politics and policy formulation.